moonbe77/MVC-ToDo/README.md

 project base from  https://github.com/taniarascia/mvc

-the idea is to implemet this pattern in react.js
+the idea is to implement this pattern in react.js